j19sch/j19sch.github.io/posts/2024/20240701-the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery-part-two.md

 discovery learning

+interesting test cases are output so interesting user requirements are output too? -> Maaret

 <!-- If the difference between a test case and a requirement is in the moment of discovery, it's the test ideas that are most important.
 Or are they?
 Is this for the next part and the importance of ET? -->

 ### Closing thought - designing vs building vs testing